AyeCode/uwp_social/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Don't create dummy email if not returned by provider - FIXED

 = 1.2.0 =
 * Use Hybridauth latest library function for logout - FIXED
 * Compatibility with new UWP core style updates - ADDED